Chaplint History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Chaplint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chaplint family to the New World and Oceana
+Migration of the Chaplint family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Chaplint surname or a spelling variation of the name include : Hugh Chaplin from Bradford, Yorkshire, who settled in Rowley, Maine in 1638.
 His son settled in Attelborough, Massachusetts.
 Clement Chaplin settled in Boston Massachusetts in 1635.